p-atharva/PropChain/README.md

  complete final project for web3 application of Real Estate listing.

  # Topic:
- Buy a real estate from a real estate listing in form of an NFT.
+ Buy a real estate from a real estate listing.

 # Team Members:
 1.Shivba Pawar(CWID 885965129)